ViennaTools/ViennaPS/docs/inst/index.md

 ## Installing

-{: .note}
-> ViennaLS uses [VTK](https://gitlab.kitware.com/vtk/vtk) as dependency which can be installed beforehand to save some time when building the dependencies.
-On Linux based systems, it can be installed using the package manager: `sudo apt install libvtk9.1 libvtk9-dev`.
-On macOS, one can use Homebrew to install it: `brew install vtk`.

-{: .note}
-> ViennaRay uses [Embree](https://github.com/RenderKit/embree) as dependency which can be installed beforehand to save some time when building the dependencies.
-On Linux based systems, it can be installed using the package manager: `sudo apt install libembree-dev`.
-If you are using an Ubuntu version older than 24, the installed package will be Embree version 3, and you must additionally pass `VIENNARAY_EMBREE_VERSION=3` to the CMake options, e.g., `cmake -B build -G Ninja -D VIENNARAY_EMBREE_VERSION=3`
-On macOS, you can install Embree using Homebrew with the command: `brew install embree`.

 The CMake configuration automatically checks if the dependencies are installed.
-If CMake is unable to find them, the dependencies will be built from source with the _buildDependencies_ target.
+If CMake is unable to find them, the dependencies will be built from source.
 Notably, ViennaPS operates as a header-only library, eliminating the need for a formal installation process.
 Nonetheless, we advise following the outlined procedure to neatly organize and relocate all header files to a designated directory:

 ```bash
 git clone https://github.com/ViennaTools/ViennaPS.git